RasaHQ/rasa-custom-printer-component/readme.md

 - We've seen what features the component receives by looking at the output from the `printer.Printer`.
 - We've seen that the Rasa components continously add information to the message that is passed.

+You may want to think twice about using this in production though.
+The `printer.Printer` is great when you're writing custom components because you can see the effects on the messages but every time you add a `printer.Printer` to the pipeline you'll need to call `rasa train` to see the effects.
+All the print statements might also cause an overflow of logs to appear so it's best to keep this component for local development.

+We will use the component in other blogposts in this series, so keep an eye on the blog for that.